amitsaha/echorand.me/content/posts/automate-deb-package-packagecloud.md

 ---
-title:  Automatic building and publishing DEB packages for Golang applications
+title:  Automatic building and publishing DEB packages for Go applications
 date: 2018-02-24
 categories:
--  golang
+-  go
 aliases:
 - /automatic-building-and-publishing-deb-packages-for-golang-applications.html
 ---

-In my earlier post, [Quick and dirty debian packages for your Golang application](http://echorand.me/quick-and-dirty-debian-packages-for-your-golang-application.html)
+In my earlier post, [Quick and dirty debian packages for your Go application](http://echorand.me/quick-and-dirty-debian-packages-for-your-golang-application.html)
-I shared a recipe building DEB packages for Golang applications.
+I shared a recipe building DEB packages for Go applications.
 We are going to see the following things in this post building upon our recipe in that post:

 - Building the DEB packages in [Travis CI](https://travis-ci.org/amitsaha/golang-packaging-demo)